Page PDF

 MGMT 3000 Organizational Behavior WE 3

-ECON 305G International Economics 3
+ECON 305G International Economics GI 3

-or MGMT 330G Survey of International Business
+or MGMT 330G Survey of International Business GI

-or MGMT 332G Cross-Cultural Communications for International Business
+or MGMT 332G Cross-Cultural Communications for International Business GI

 Additional Biology or Physical Science 3